Types of Nonqualified Deferred Compensation Plans

 NQDC plans that are not subject to the creditors of the employer will be considered income to the employee, and thus taxable.
 If the employee has any beneficial interest in the assets, such as being able to use the assets as collateral for a loan, then the assets are includible in the income for the employee.

 The economic benefit rule specifies that if the funds allocated to the employee are either transferable or not subject to a substantial risk of forfeiture, then the money is includible in the employee's income.
-Assets may also be includible in the employee's income under the cash equivalency doctrine, where the right to receive income in the future is both written and transferable, such as a note or bond.
+Assets may also be includible in the employee's income under the cash equivalency doctrine, where the right to receive income later is both written and transferable, such as a note or bond.

 Top-Hat Exemption

 Qualified retirement plans must satisfy ERISA requirements for participation testing, vesting, and funding, and a fiduciary representing the participants' interests must oversee the funding instrument.
 However, the top-hat exemption will allow an employer to avoid those ERISA requirements if the plan is not funded and is only available to management or highly compensated employees.
-Otherwise, a funded plan must generally comply with allERISA's requirements governing administration, disclosure, reporting, vesting, funding, participation, and fiduciary duties.
+Otherwise, a funded plan must comply with ERISA requirements governing administration, disclosure, reporting, vesting, funding, participation, and fiduciary duties.

 However, a top-hat plan must satisfy 2 other ERISA requirements:

-1. The plan administrator must send a 1-page notification letter to the DOL indicating the company's name and address, employer identification number, number and type of top-hat plans, number of participants in each plan, and the declaration asserting that the plan's purposes are to provide deferred compensation to the select group.
+- The plan administrator must send a 1-page notification letter to the DOL indicating the company's name and address, employer identification number, number and type of top-hat plans, number of participants in each plan, and the declaration asserting that the plan's purposes are to provide deferred compensation to the select group.
 The letter must be filed within 120 days of the plan's inception to the DOL.
 Otherwise the plan will be subject to ERISA's reporting and disclosure requirements.

-2. Because top-hat plans are subject to ERISA's administrative provisions, participants must be informed about ERISA claims procedures applicable to the plan.
+- Because top-hat plans are subject to ERISA's administrative provisions, participants must be informed about ERISA claims procedures applicable to the plan.

 NQDC Plan Types